ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

 Furthermore, the MPC Wallet provides the highest User Experience (UX) due to its streamlined operation.
 Unlike other contract wallets that may have additional features implemented in their smart contracts, which necessitate users' understanding and consensus from other signers to execute certain actions correctly, the MPC Wallet operates akin to a native account (EOA) on the blockchain.
 By addressing the private key issue at the key level and performing operations through the wallet provider's interface, the MPC Wallet delivers a seamless user experience without added complexity.

 Besides, the MPC Wallet does not require additional trust assumptions.
 In contrast, both the MultiSig Contract Wallet and the Social Recovery Contract Wallet carry the risk of collusion among other signers or guardians, which could result in the theft of your account assets.
-However, by entrusting Share C to a centralized entity (the wallet provider's server), the level of decentralization is slightly reduced.
+However, by entrusting the $KEK$ of $Share_C$ to a centralized entity (the wallet provider's server), the level of decentralization is slightly reduced.
 Nevertheless, this aspect poses no risk to the assets themselves, but rather introduces regulatory oversight risks.

 ---